JMU-Wearable-Computing/haptic-glove/README.md

 3. The user is also able to include numbers in acceleration messages, albeit they have no function or purpose.
 This capability is present purely to keep message structure consistent throughout different message types.
 Try creating your own acceleration message that includes numbers, using the same general structure as the previous effect message that you entered into the serial monitor.
 Notice how no matter the numbers that are entered, there is no effect on the output–the message still outputs the accerometer data gathered at that instant.

 ### Communicating with the Arduino via TCP socket connection
-This will teach you how to send messages to the Arduino via a TCP socket to control the haptic motors and the onboard IMU.
+This will teach you how to send messages to the Arduino via a TCP socket to control the haptic motor drivers and the onboard IMU.

 #### Initial Arduino set up
 1. Complete the [Arduino IDE setup tutorial](#arduino-ide-setup).